Max Kepler Preview, Player Props: Twins vs. Rangers

 Max Kepler At The Plate

-- Kepler has had an RBI in 34 games this year (35.4%), including 10 multi-RBI outings (10.4%).
+- Kepler has driven in a run in 35 games this year (36.1%), including 10 games with more than one RBI (10.3%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.